Agriculture and Herding in Northern Africa | Agriculture and Power Politics along the Nile | Ideology and Myth in Egypt |

 Agriculture along the Nile

 Meanwhile, in Africa south of the desert region many had begun small-scale farming and raising cattle.
 Those living in the continent's equatorial forests continued to rely almost exclusively on their hunting and gathering, which provided them with all they needed.
-It would be want and deprivation elsewhere that would mother new ways of doing things, and these people saw no reason to hack clearings to grow food that was already sufficient for their few numbers.
+It would be want and deprivation elsewhere that would mother new ways of doing things.
+People in the equatorial forests saw no reason to hack clearings to grow food that was already sufficient for their few numbers.

 South of the Sahara, the raising of cattle was at first limited to regions without the blood sucking tsetse fly, which could spread disease fatal to both cattle and people.
 It took many generations for people to build immunities to local diseases, which kept migrant communities from growing in the moist valleys and thickly wooded regions where the tsetse fly thrived.
 In some other parts of Africa where inadequate rain or other conditions discouraged farming, people continued to gather food that grew wild.
 Using exquisitely hand-crafted spears, bows and arrows, animal snares and poisons, they hunted small game.
 And with food supply limited, the populations of these various areas remained sparse, unlike what was developing along the northern Nile.